EmmanueleD/jona-landing/README.md

 ## Project Overview

-Kinesiología Jona is a professional website for a chiropractor, designed to showcase services, provide information about the professional, display client testimonials, and facilitate contact.
+Quiropraxia Jona is a professional website for a chiropractor, designed to showcase services, provide information about the professional, display client testimonials, and facilitate contact.
 The site includes:

 - Responsive landing page with modern design
 - Configurable sections (Hero, About Me, Services, Testimonials, Gallery, Location)